softworkz/embyuserwiki/Live-TV.md

 There are also settings that can be configured globally for Live TV.
 These are found in the server dashboard by navigating to **Live TV**.

+The page will display the current active service provider, as well as it's health status.
+If it displays an error message it will need to be resolved before Live TV can be utilized.

 ![](images/server/livetv1.png)

+There is also the ability to manually refresh Guide data.
+This is normally run automatically and it is generally not needed for manual use, but it is provided here as a convenience.

 ![](images/server/livetv2.png)